Donders-Institute/hpc-wiki-v2/docs/cluster_howto/compute_slurm.rst

 The simplest way to submit an interactive job is using the ``sbash`` wrapper script as it takes care of the settings and options required for running graphical applications.

-Hereafter is an example command to start an interactive job with requirement of 10 hour walltime and 4 GB memory:
+Hereafter is an example command to start an interactive job with the requirement of 10 hour walltime and 4 GB memory:

 .. code-block:: bash